There are definitely a lot of great things to do in Wellington, New Zealand!

 Out of interest, the pyramid-shaped monument is a memorial to Richard Byrd, an American polar explorer who used New Zealand as a base for his Antarctic expeditions.

-12) Explore Wellington’s Boutique Craft Beers
+12) Explore Wellington’s Boutique Craft Breweries

 And choosing a beer is made easy with a map from Craft Beer Capital.